Using the JAWS Scripts For Youtube

 - The "Skip Ad" command is updated to recognize a revision in the Youtube Skip Ad button.

-- Command m mutes or unmutes the current video and works outside of forms mode.
-The native Youtube m command requires forms mode or a pass-key-through operation (Ins+3).
+- [ M mutes or unmutes the current video and works outside of forms mode.
+The native Youtube

 - The installer tries drives D and E along with C when looking for JAWS while unable to read the Windows registry.